swellstores/horizon/README.md

 - `SWELL_SECRET_KEY`: A Store's Secret Key.
 Can be found inside the Developer > API Keys route in the Admin Dashboard, and it's used to sync the store with the local editor configuration.

+- `SWELL_STOREFRONT_ID`: The storefront id you are using Horizon with.
+It can be found at the top of: All Storefronts > your storefront > Developer in the Admin Dashboard.

 - `NEXT_PUBLIC_SWELL_EDITOR`: This should be set to `true` to allow for correct functionality when using the swell editor.
 In a production environment you can safely set this to false.

 The next step will be setting up the development environment.
 We recommend installing Node.js through [nvm](https://github.com/nvm-sh/nvm).
 Afterwards, run the following commands to match the project's Node and NPM versions and install the project's dependencies: